Budget Information

 You must be registered with either the County Board of Elections or the Catskill Central School District to vote on the School Budget and Board of Education Election.
 The voters of the District have approved a system of walk-in voter registration, available Monday through Friday from 8:00 a.m. to 3:00 p.m. on days when the District Offices at the District Clerk’s Office, 343 West Main Street, Catskill, NY.

-Absentee Ballots
+Early Voting & Absentee Ballots

 Current Year’s Budget

 The 2023-24 school year budget totales $49,888,670 and carried a tax levy increase of 2%, which was under the District’s 2023 NYS tax cap of 3.52%.
-The budget is up a total of $1,312,669, a 2.7% increase from the 2022-23 budget, largely due to inflation and contractual obligations.
+The budget was up a total of $1,312,669, a 2.7% increase from the 2022-23 budget, largely due to inflation and contractual obligations.
 The District sought efficiency measures and applied $3,576,422 in fund balance to reduce the impact of year-to-year cost increases on the tax levy.
 School officials focused on keeping the tax levy increase at 2% while ensuring that students would have the appropriate level of faculty and staff in each building based on need and student enrollment.
 More 2023-24 Budget Information…